asyaharoyan/stronger/README.md

 The message - do not load in parallel.

-Not possible to fix as it is copied from google.
+Not possible to fix as it is copied from Google Chrome.

 ## Deployment